 Open the presentation you're creating.
 Click on the slide before where you want to insert the copied slide.
 Click Ctrl + V to paste the copied slide from the clipboard to the new presentation:

-Notice the clipboard icon in the image above.
-Edit and modify the copied slide, as needed, from within your presentation.
+Edit and change the copied slide, as needed, from within your presentation.

 Tip 3.
 Master the Master Slides Tool

-Have you ever wanted to change an element in your Google Slides presentation that appears on multiple slides and been unable to make the change?
+Ever wanted to change an element in your Google Slides presentation in bulk?
+This happens when a piece of content appears on many slides in the deck.

-Changes that you make on the master slide are reflected on your entire Google Slides presentation.
+All content shown on the master slide is shown across the full Slides presentation.
 Changes you make on a master layout affect all other slides using that layout.

-It's important to completely learn how to use Google Slides powerful Master Slides tool.
-For everything you need to know about the Master Slides tool, study this helpful Google Slides tutorial:
+It's important to learn how to use Google Slides' powerful Master Slides tool.
+For all you need to know about the Master Slides tool, study this helpful Google Slides tutorial:

 Tip 4.
 Dictate Your Presentation Text